paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2008-12-29-washington_dc.md

 ## Architecture

-DC is still a relatively young capital, although the many neo-classical styled buildings, and the abundance of colonnades, columns and porticoes would suggest otherwise.
+D.C. is still a relatively young capital, although the many neo-classical styled buildings, and the abundance of colonnades, columns and porticoes would suggest otherwise.
 In fact, it was often the buildings that looked the oldest — the Supreme Court and National Archives for example — that tended to built as recently as the 1930’s.

 This pseudo-grandeur became a bit tiresome after a while, which is possibly why I spent one evening pointing my camera towards the main terminal building at [Washington Dulles][9] International Airport instead.
 Designed by [Eero Saarinen][10] in 1958, the building was planned specifically with new jet powered aircraft in mind — with a possible future use as a spaceport!
 As a sign of Saarinen’s foresight, he designed the terminal with a view towards future expansion, and indeed the building is now double the length of his original design.